Cindy Eckert: The Pink Ceiling

 The Pink Ceiling's affiliated incubator, called the “Pinkubator” because of its female focus, is located in Raleigh, North Carolina.
 The “Pinkubator” was established to provide female-focused entrepreneurs with direct access to mentors, investment opportunities, and business development guidance.

-Personal life
+The Pink Pill Documentary

-Her husband is/was Bob Whitehead.
+In 2025, Eckert was featured as the central subject of "The Pink Pill: Sex, Drugs & Who Has Control," a documentary directed by Aisling Chin-Yee.
+The film chronicles her campaign to secure FDA approval for Addyi and examines gender disparities in pharmaceutical development and women's healthcare.
+The film premiered at DOC NYC in November 2025, where it won the festival's Audience Award.
+Eckert participated in Q&A sessions following the premiere screenings.
+Paramount+ secured distribution rights for Canada with a planned early 2026 release.

 Controversy

 Eckert's drug Addyi has faced rampant criticism from scientists and physicians due to lack of efficacy and a PR campaign waged by her company Sprout Pharmaceuticals against the FDA.
 Critics have said that it shows the FDA caving to social pressure over the actual benefits of the drug.
 In 2020 the FDA sent Sprout a warning letter regarding their marketing of the drug demanding the Sprout create "comprehensive plan for truthful, non-misleading, and complete corrective messages".